TrellixVulnTeam/swahilipython_SCMU/Doc/reference/expressions.rst

 already filled, a :exc:`TypeError` exception is raised.
 Otherwise, the value of the argument is placed in the slot, filling it (even if the expression is ``None``, it fills the slot).
-When all arguments have been processed, the slots that are still unfilled are filled with the corresponding default value from the function definition.
+When all arguments have been processed, the slots that are still unfilled are filled with the corresponding default value kutoka the function definition.
 (Default values are calculated, once, when the function is defined; thus, a mutable object such as a list or dictionary used as default value will be shared by all calls that don't specify an argument value for the